 We have year-round opportunities for volunteers 18 years old or older.
 Applications for youth ages 13-17 are only accepted for the Junior Volunteer Program during specified times of the year.
 Children ages 8-12 may volunteer as Parent Youth Partners (PYPers).

-SICSA volunteers who choose to work with dogs and cats receive Open Paw training and have access to several continuing education and enrichment training courses.
+SICSA volunteers who choose to work with dogs and cats receive training and have access to several continuing education and enrichment training courses.
 Volunteers receive a t-shirt and apron at cost.

 All SICSA volunteers are encouraged to become members.
 Your annual membership helps support SICSA's mission of promoting the welfare and adoption of companion animals, and nurturing loving, lifelong relationships between animals and people.
 The $40 basic membership level includes several benefits, such as a newsletter subscription, SICSA window cling, and recognition in the annual report.
 Membership also gives you a voice in the direction of SICSA, a unique benefit in our community.
 All members in good standing are eligible to attend and be a part of the voting process at the annual meeting.
 Visit our membership page for more information.

 If you have ever been convicted of a felony you must disclose the date and the nature of the crime.
 Information will be kept confidential.
 If you have been convicted of any violent crimes against people or animals, theft, weapons or drug charges you will not be accepted into our program.
 Background checks may be required.
 You must disclose if you are currently under a Labor & Industry claim, or have been released from any other volunteer position.
 Persons found withholding this information will be terminated immediately.